ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: ClinEdu: Modeling the Dynamics of Clinical Education

 \subsubsection{Specialist and Safety Agent}

 Our system employs a separation of concerns through two independent agents: a Medical Knowledge Expert (Specialist Agent) and a Safety and Ethics Supervisor (Safety Agent).
 This design decouples medical fact verification from pedagogical communication review, forming a dual-filter mechanism.
-The Specialist ensures factual accuracy, while the Safety Agent guarantees safety and ethics.
+The Specialist ensures factual accuracy, while the Safety Agent guarantees safety.

-\textbf{Specialist and Safety Agent Configuration.} The Medical Knowledge Expert (\textit{Specialist}) is configured to act as an authoritative knowledge base, providing objective, precise facts without any guidance.
-It operates in two mutually exclusive modes: fact-check mode verifies the teacher's statements against case data and corrects errors; knowledge-query mode answers general medical questions but avoids case-specific advice to maintain neutrality.
-The Safety and Ethics Supervisor (\textit{Safety Agent}) acts as the final safety filter, reviewing communication across dimensions such as safety, ethics, and bias.
-It flags concerns and suggests revisions when issues are detected.
-Leveraging the powerful capabilities of LLMs in professional domains, we employ them for both roles to enable large-scale, real-time simulation.
-The instructions are provided in Figure \ref{fig:specialist} and Figure \ref{fig:safety_supervisor}.
+\textbf{Specialist and Safety Agent Configuration.} The \textit{Specialist} acts as an authoritative knowledge base, toggling between \textit{fact-check mode} to verify teacher accuracy and \textit{knowledge-query mode} for general medical Q\&A. The \textit{Safety Agent} serves as a final filter, auditing communication for safety, ethics, and bias concerns to suggest revisions.
+Both agents utilize LLMs to enable scalable, real-time simulation (Instructions in Figures \ref{fig:specialist} and \ref{fig:safety_supervisor}).